 The upper 80% of the reserve comprises a soft, friable enriched limonite near surface passing down into hematite to a vertical depth of around 300m.
 Hematite rich, but harder and more siliceous pods occur within the soft hematite, but also as a transition to the un-enriched BIF at depth.

-The Carajás District contains known reserves of the order of 18 billion tons with an average grade of 65.4% Fe.
+The Carajás District contains known reserves of the order of 18 billion tonnes with an average grade of 65.4% Fe.

-The Carajás District contains 7.2 billion metric tons of proven and probable reserves as of 2009 estimates.
+The Carajás District contains 7.2 billion metric tonnes of proven and probable reserves as of 2009 estimates.

 Iron ore production at Carajas

-A major project called Carajás Serra Sul S11D Iron project for the expansion of mining and processing at the Carajás Mining Complex is in the pipeline.
-It involves a total investment of $19.6bn, including $8.1bn for installing the new mine and processing plant, and around $11.4bn for the logistics infrastructure.
-The project is expected to be implemented from late 2013.
-It is expected to generate up to 2,600 jobs once operational.
+A major project called Carajás Serra Sul S11D Iron project for expansion of mining and processing at the Carajás Mining Complex was completed in 2016.
+It involved a total investment of $19.67bn, including $8.08bn for installing the new mine and processing plant, and $11.59bn for logistics infrastructure.
+The project received environmental approvals in July 2013.
+The S11D mine was inaugurated in December 2016.

 The S11D project is the largest Greenfield project in the iron ore industry.
-A consortium of SNC Miner Consult and WorleyParsons Edmonton is providing detailed engineering services for the project.
+A consortium of SNC Miner Consult and WorleyParsons Edmonton provided detailed engineering services for the project.

-In a positive development for the S11D Iron project, Vale received the installation license for the expansion of the Carajás railroad (EFC) that links the company's mining operations in the state of Pará with the Ponta da Madeira maritime terminal in the state of Maranhão, Brazil.
-It includes 786km of rail works and the duplication of 559.7km of railway.
+In a positive development for the S11D Iron project, Vale received the installation licence for the expansion of Carajás railroad (EFC) that links the company's mining operations in the state of Pará with Ponta da Madeira maritime terminal in the state of Maranhão, Brazil.
+It includes 504km of rail works and the doubling of 226km of railway.

-Upon its expected completion in 2016, the Carajás S11D Iron project will produce and supply more than 90 million metric tons of iron ore per year.
-It will help to further consolidate the position of Vale in the global iron ore market.
+Delivery of initial components for the project began in March 2014 and construction completed in 2016.
+The Carajás S11D Iron project is expected to produce and supply more than 90 million metric tonnes of iron ore per year.
+It helps further consolidate the position of Vale in the global iron ore market.